 - The first was during my west coast road trip which I took by myself.

-- And the second happened in 2020 where I went through the entire Oregon Coast and revisited some of my favorite spots.
+- And the second happened in 2020 where I went through the entire Oregon Coast while on a western US road trip and revisited some of my favorite spots.

 Anyone who has visited both states will probably tell you this: